Hon. James Edward Lascelles1

 Last Edited=10 May 2003

-Alexander von Holstein-Gottorp, Duke of Oldenburg was born on 30 August 1810.
-He was the son of Georg Peter Friedrich von Holstein-Gottorp, Duke of Oldenburg and Ekaterina Pavlovna Romanov, Grand Duchess of Russia.
+Alexander von Holstein-Gottorp, Herzog von Oldenburg was born on 30 August 1810.
+He was the son of Georg Peter Friedrich von Holstein-Gottorp, Herzog von Oldenburg and Ekaterina Pavlovna Romanov, Grand Duchess of Russia.
 He died on 16 November 1829 at age 19.1

-Alexander von Holstein-Gottorp, Duke of Oldenburg was also known as Frederick Paul Augustus (Alexander?) (?).
-He gained the title of Duke of Oldenburg.1
+He was also known as Frederick Paul Augustus (Alexander?)
+He gained the title of Herzog von Oldenburg.1

 Citations